nuxt-community/python-module/README.md

 - Write Nuxt.js applications using Python!
 - Currently only supports custom Javascripthon but in the future other compilers will also be expected to work.

+## Try the example

+1. Clone this repository and change directory into it
+2. Install dependencies:
+    ```
+    npm install                         # or use yarn

+    pip install -r requirements.txt
+    ```
+3. Run example: `npm run dev`

 ## Setup
 - Add `@nuxtjs/python` dependency using yarn or npm to your project
 - Add `@nuxtjs/python` to `modules` section of `nuxt.config.js`